omar-addam/Voronoi-Simulation-Using-Cone-Projection/README.md

 * Prefab: Assets/VoronoiDiagram/Prefabs/DiagramRegion.prefab
 * Script: Assets/VoronoiDiagram/Scripts/DiagramRegion.cs
   * Initialize: creates a 2D circular mesh and sets its color and position based on a seed.
-  * Expand: expands the boundaries of the region by attempting to move all the verticies away from the center of the region.
+  * Expand: called every frame to expand the boundaries of the region by attempting to move all the verticies away from the center of the region.

 ### Diagram